timtroendle/urban-occupants-paper/doc/main.md

 Future work:

+* sensitivity to other parameters, like weather, heating set points
 * use survival models for occupancy, as done by [@Aerts:2015ko; @Baetens:2015gm]
 * use clustering approach as used by [@Aerts:2015ko]
 * use set point preference as introduced by [@Baetens:2015gm; @Leidelmeijer:2005vu]